Cavani proud To Wear Man Utd Shirt After Fathers Talk Of Exit - UrduPoint

 Although a disciplinary panel found Cavani had not intended to cause offence with the remark, he was still sanctioned -- triggering an outcry in Uruguay.

 "That he was suspended for three games is a nonsense," Luis Cavani said.
 "Here we always use that word.
 We are not racists.
 Part of that is weighing on his decision."
-But Edinson Cavani later uploaded a photo of himself to his Instagram page along with the caption "Proud to wear this shirt @manchesterunited."
-Speculation about the forward's future comes after United manager Ole Gunnar Solskjaer indicated last month that he would attempt to persuade him to remain at Old Trafford.
+But Edinson Cavani later uploaded a photo of himself to his Instagram page along with the caption "Proud to wear this shirt @manchesterunited.

+" United boss Ole Gunnar Solskjaer said no decision has yet been reached on Cavani's future, but he praised the impact he has had in his first season in England.

+"From my bad Portuguese and his better English, he's very proud to play for Man United.
+He's always going to give his best as long as (he is here)," said Solskjaer on Wednesday.

+"If it's beyond this season as well, a decision hasn't been made.
+As we've said, he's made a great contribution so far.

-Cavani has impressed on and off the pitch since joining on a free transfer from Paris Saint-Germain in October, scoring seven goals in 25 appearances.
+"We're just working on getting him back on the pitch and fit - and we'll convince him when the weather in Manchester improves!"
+Since joining on a free transfer from Paris Saint-Germain in October, Cavani has scored seven goals in 25 appearances.